GinnyBijnaar/Geo-Python-AdeKUS/source/lessons/L1/installing-miniconda.rst

     # Change to directory containing environment files
     cd python-environments

-    # Create the environment using mamba
+    # Create the environment using conda
     conda env create -f inl_inf_student.yml

     # Activate the new environment and update Jupyter
     # NOTE: conda is used to activate an environment!
     conda activate inl_inf_student
-    sh postBuild

 This creates a new Python virtual environment called ``inl_inf_student``, which contains the packages listed in the file ``inl_inf_student.yml``.
 The new environment is helpful because it will be isolated from other Python packages you might install on your computer and ensure you have all of the packages needed for this course.
 Finally, the last steps will ensure that the Jupyter environment in the new Python installation has all of its extensions enabled (such as ``jupyterlab-git``).